passiv/snaptrade-sdks/sdks/csharp/docs/TransactionsAndReportingApi.md

     {
         public static void Main()
         {
             Snaptrade client = new Snaptrade();
             // Configure custom BasePath if desired
             // client.SetBasePath("https://api.snaptrade.com/api/v1");
             client.SetClientId(System.Environment.GetEnvironmentVariable("SNAPTRADE_CLIENT_ID"));
             client.SetConsumerKey(System.Environment.GetEnvironmentVariable("SNAPTRADE_CONSUMER_KEY"));

-            var userId = "userId_example";  // string |
+            var userId = "userId_example";
-            var userSecret = "userSecret_example";  // string |
+            var userSecret = "userSecret_example";
-            var startDate = DateTime.Parse("2013-10-20");  // DateTime? |  (optional)
+            var startDate = DateTime.Parse("2013-10-20");
-            var endDate = DateTime.Parse("2013-10-20");  // DateTime? |  (optional)
+            var endDate = DateTime.Parse("2013-10-20");
-            var accounts = "accounts_example";  // string | Optional comma seperated list of account IDs used to filter the request on specific accounts (optional) var brokerageAuthorizations = "brokerageAuthorizations_example";  // string | Optional comma seperated list of brokerage authorization IDs used to filter the request on only accounts that belong to those authorizations (optional) var type = "DIVIDEND";  // string | Optional comma seperated list of types to filter activities by.
+            var accounts = "accounts_example"; // Optional comma seperated list of account IDs used to filter the request on specific accounts (optional) var brokerageAuthorizations = "brokerageAuthorizations_example"; // Optional comma seperated list of brokerage authorization IDs used to filter the request on only accounts that belong to those authorizations (optional) var type = "DIVIDEND"; // Optional comma seperated list of types to filter activities by.
 This is not an exhaustive list, if we fail to match to these types, we will return the raw description from the brokerage.
 Potential values include - DIVIDEND - BUY - SELL - CONTRIBUTION - WITHDRAWAL - EXTERNAL_ASSET_TRANSFER_IN - EXTERNAL_ASSET_TRANSFER_OUT - INTERNAL_CASH_TRANSFER_IN - INTERNAL_CASH_TRANSFER_OUT - INTERNAL_ASSET_TRANSFER_IN - INTERNAL_ASSET_TRANSFER_OUT - INTEREST - REBATE - GOV_GRANT - TAX - FEE - REI - FXT (optional)

             try
             {
                 // Get transaction history for a user